Otto II, Holy Roman Emperor: Birth and youth

-Otto II was born in 955, the third son of the King of Germany Otto I and his second wife Adelaide of Italy.
-By 957, Otto II's older brothers Henry (born 952) and Bruno (born 953) had died, as well as Otto I's son from his first wife Eadgyth, the Crown Prince Liudolf, Duke of Swabia.
-With his older brothers dead, the two-year-old Otto became the Kingdom's crown prince and Otto I's heir apparent.
+Otto II was born in 955, the third son of King Otto the Great of Germany and his second wife, Adelaide of Italy.
+By 957, Otto II's older brothers, Henry (born 952) and Bruno (born 953), had died, as well as Liudolf, Otto I's son from his first wife, Eadgyth.
+With his older brothers dead, the two-year-old Otto became Otto I's heir apparent.
 Otto I entrusted his illegitimate son, Archbishop William of Mainz, with Otto II's literary and cultural education.
-Margrave Odo, commander of the Eastern March, taught the young crown prince the art of war and the kingdom's legal customs.
+Odo, margrave of the Eastern March, taught the young Otto the art of war and the kingdom's legal customs.

 Needing to put his affairs in order prior to his descent into Italy, Otto I summoned a Diet at Worms and had Otto II elected, at the age of six, co-regent in May 961.
-Otto II was later crowned by his uncle Bruno the Great, Archbishop of Cologne, at Aachen Cathedral, probably on Pentecost (26 May).
-While Otto I had secured succession of the throne, he had violated the Kingdom's unwritten law that succession rights could only be granted to a child who has reached the age of majority.
-He was likely motivated by the high risk associated with his expedition into Italy to claim the Imperial title from the Pope.
+Otto II was later crowned by his uncle Bruno the Great, archbishop of Cologne, at Aachen Cathedral, probably on Pentecost (26 May).
+While Otto I had secured the succession of the throne, he had violated the kingdom's unwritten law that succession rights could only be granted to a child who has reached the age of majority.
+He was likely motivated by the high risk associated with his expedition into Italy to claim the imperial title from the pope.
 Otto I crossed the Alps into Italy, while Otto II remained in Germany, and the two archbishops, Bruno and William, were appointed as his regents.
-After three-and-a-half years in Italy, Otto I returned to Germany early in 965 as Holy Roman Emperor.
-In order to give the hope of dynastic continuity after his death, Otto I again confirmed Otto II as his heir on 2 February 965, the third anniversary of Otto I's coronation as Emperor.
+After three-and-a-half years in Italy, Otto I returned to Germany early in 965 as Holy Roman emperor.
+In order to give the hope of dynastic continuity after his death, Otto I again confirmed Otto II as his heir on 2 February 965, the third anniversary of Otto I's coronation as emperor.